Troubleshooting

 Elementor Shows an Error When Saving Changes After Changing the Ajax Path

-Clear all cache
+Clear all caches

-Run a Frontend Test
+Run the Frontend Test

 John Darrel

-Change Database Prefix in WordPress
+Change the WordPress Database Prefix for Security

-Customize WordPress Uploads Directory
+Customize WordPress Uploads Directory | WP Ghost

-WP Ghost and WP Rocket Cache
+WP Ghost and WP Rocket Cache Setup Guide

 Why is website security important?